 Known as the ‘happy hormone/molecule', serotonin plays a crucial role in regulating mood and also in promoting feelings of wellbeing and positivity.

-Serotonin also works to support healthy brain function that includes promoting mental cognition and emotional stability.
+Serotonin also works to support healthy brain function, which includes promoting mental cognition and emotional stability.

 Other body processes also greatly benefit from the presence of serotonin, such as social behavior, sex drive, a solid sleep schedule, and learning and memory.

-Studies show that a decrease in serotonin can also greatly impact a person’s length of life: a lack in the molecule can lead to increased rates of many diseases, including: heart disease, Alzheimer’s, dementia, asthma, fibromyalgia, and migraines, as well as irritable bowel syndrome, anxiety, insomnia and depression.
+Studies show that a decrease in serotonin can also greatly impact a person’s length of life and lead to increased rates of many diseases, including:

 Interestingly, 90%+ of serotonin is produced in the digestive tract.